ronnnnnnnnnnnnn/etekcity_fitness_scale_ble/README.md

 1. In Home Assistant, go to "Configuration" > "Integrations".
 2. Click the "+" button to add a new integration.
 3. Search for "Etekcity Fitness Scale BLE" and select it.
-4. Follow the configuration steps to add your scale.
+4. Follow the configuration steps:
+    - Choose your preferred unit system (Metric or Imperial)
+    - Optionally enable body composition metrics
+    - If body composition is enabled:
+        - Select your sex (Male/Female)
+        - Enter your birthdate
+        - Enter your height (in cm for Metric, or feet/inches for Imperial)

 ## Supported Devices